 |Page Width and Length||Fixed.
 Set by the writer.|

 |Element Position||Placed on fixed coordinates, appears exactly where placed|

 When should I choose fixed layout?

-The second type of layout optimizes the content for the viewing screen’s dimensions, so that readers simply scroll through each chapter.
-This option focuses on content not layout.
+The second type of layout optimizes the content for the viewing screen’s dimensions so that readers simply scroll through each chapter.
+This option focuses on content, not layout.
 You will simply determine the order of the contents for each chapter and they will appear in your ebook in the same order.
-An advantage of reflowable layout is that each user can adjust the font size according to personal preference or screen size, and the layout and interactive content will automatically adapt by wrapping and increasing page length, thus enhancing user reading experience especially on smaller screens.
+An advantage of reflowable layout is that each user can adjust the font size according to personal preference or screen size, and the layout and interactive content will automatically adapt by wrapping and increasing page length, thus enhancing the user's reading experience, especially on smaller screens.
 Most blog posts and news articles are reflowable.